Kianush Sanjari: White torture

 After being arrested and taken to solitary confinement in Evin Prison, he allegedly experienced white torture and commented:

 "I feel that solitary confinement - which wages war on the soul and mind of a person - can be the most inhuman form of white torture for people like me, who are arrested solely for [defending] citizens' rights.
 I only hope the day comes when no one is put in solitary confinement [to punish them] for the peaceful expression of his ideas."

+Death

+Sanjari reportedly died by suicide in Tehran, on 13 November 2024, at the age of 42 after jumping off a building.
+About 20 hours before his death, he warned on X that if the political prisoners Fatemeh Sepehri, Nasrin Shakarami, Toomaj Salehi, and Arsham Rezaei are not released from prison, he would commit suicide in protest against the dictatorship.